-(1) Data sets shall be amended or reissued at such regular intervals as may be necessary to keep them up to date.

-(2) Permanent changes and temporary changes of long duration that is three months or longer, made available as digital data shall be issued in the form of a complete data set or a sub-set that includes only the differences from the previously issued complete data set.
-(3) The differences from the previously issued complete data set shall be indicated when made available as a completely re-issued data set.
+- (1) Data sets shall be amended or reissued at such regular intervals as may be necessary to keep them up to date. - (2) Permanent changes and temporaray changes of long duration (three months or longer), shall be issued in the form of a complete data set or a sub-set that includes only the differences from the previously issued complete data set. - (3) The differences from the previously issued complete data set shall be indicated when made available as a completely re-issued data set.

-(4) When temporary changes of short duration are made available as digital data that is digital NOTAM), they shall use the same aeronautical information model as the complete data set.

-(5) Updates to AIP, digital data sets shall be synchronised.
+- (4) When temporary changes of short duration are made available as digital data that is digital NOTAM), they shall use the same aeronautical information model as the complete data set. - (5) Updates to AIP, digital data sets shall be synchronised.